Search

 Diving into the 1024K write latency as depicted in Figure 20, we see a consistent theme.

-With its workload in the mirror tier, Storage Spaces Direct begins at a brisk 2.400 ms and climbs to 18.684 ms at 8 IO depth.
+With 100% of its workload in the mirror tier, Storage Spaces Direct begins at a brisk 2.400 ms and climbs to 18.684 ms at 8 I/O queue depth.
 In comparison, StarWind VSAN starts at a slower 5.804 ms and escalates to a higher peak of 38.492 ms, which demonstrates that S2D provides up to 106% lower latency.

-However, when the workload spans both tiers, the scenario shifts.
-S2D records the highest latencies, starting at 13.496 ms and surging to 73.178 ms at 8 IO depth.
+However, when the workload spans both the mirror and parity tiers, everything gets flipped upside down.
+S2D records the highest latencies, starting at 13.496 ms and surging to 73.178 ms at 8 I/O queue depth.
 This again indicates a significant performance shift depending on how well the workload is aligned with S2D’s optimal tier configuration.

 Figure 21: 1024K W (CPU Usage)